sebastianbergmann/phpunit-documentation-english/src/textui.rst

     Exit with a shell exit code that signals failure even when all tests passed but at least one PHPUnit deprecation was triggered.

+``--fail-on-phpunit-notice``

+    Exit with a shell exit code that signals failure even when all tests passed but at least one PHPUnit notice was triggered.

 ``--fail-on-notice``

     Exit with a shell exit code that signals failure even when all tests passed